microsoft/autogen/website/docs/autogen-studio/usage.md

 # Using AutoGen Studio

 AutoGen Studio supports the declarative creation of an agent workflow and tasks can be specified and run in a chat interface for the agents to complete.
+The expected usage behavior is that developers can create skills and models, _attach_ them to agents, and compose agents into workflows that can be tested interactively in the chat interface.

 ## Building an Agent Workflow